-Eliel S. C. Anttila1*, Francis A. Macdonald1, Blair Schoene2, and Sean Gaynor2
+Eliel S. C. Anttila1a*, Francis A. Macdonald1b, Blair Schoene2, and Sean Gaynor2c

-1Department of Earth Science, University of California Santa Barbara, 1006 Webb Hall, Santa Barbara, CA, 93117
+1Department of Earth Science, University of California Santa Barbara, Santa Barbara, CA, 93117, USA

-2Department of Geosciences, Princeton University, Guyot Hall, Princeton, NJ, 08544
+2Department of Geosciences, Princeton University, Princeton, NJ, 08544, USA

+aNow at the Department of Earth Sciences, ETH Zürich, Zürich, 8092, CH

+bNow at the Department of Earth and Planetary Science, University of California Berkeley, Berkeley, CA, 94720, USA

+cNow at the Geology, Geophysics, and Geochemistry Science Center, United States Geological Survey, Denver, CO, 80225, USA

-*Corresponding author: eanttila@ucsb.edu
+*Corresponding author: eanttila@ethz.ch

 ABSTRACT

 Ediacaran-Cambrian phosphorite deposits in northern Mongolia have been associated with a putative increase in nutrient delivery to the global oceans that drove oxygenation and the rise of animals.
-However, like many phosphorites from this ~100 Myr interval, the precise age and depositional setting of these deposits remain poorly constrained.
+However, like many phosphorites from this ~130 Myr interval, the precise age and depositional setting of these deposits remain poorly constrained.
 Here, we integrate new geological mapping, lithostratigraphy, chemostratigraphy, and U-Pb zircon geochronology to develop a new age and tectonic basin model for the Cryogenian to Cambrian Khuvsgul Group of northern Mongolia.
-We propose that Cambrian strata were deposited into two composite foreland basins.
-A ~535-524 Ma pro-foreland basin formed during collision of the Khantaishir-Agardag oceanic arc, and a younger ~523-505 Ma retro-arc foreland developed behind the Ikh-Mongol continental arc.
-The phosphorites, which include a Doushantuo-Pertatataka-type microfossil assemblage, were deposited in the pro-foreland basin between 534 and 531 Ma, at least 40 million years later than the phosphatized Weng’an Biota of the Doushantuo Formation of South China.
+We demonstrate that Cambrian strata were deposited into two composite foreland basins: a ~535-524 Ma pro-foreland basin formed during collision of the Khantaishir-Agardag oceanic arc, and a younger ~523-505 Ma retro-arc foreland developed behind the Ikh-Mongol continental arc.
+The Kheseen Formation phosphorites, which include a Doushantuo-Pertatataka-type microfossil assemblage, were deposited in the pro-foreland basin between 534 and 531 Ma, at least 40 million years later than the phosphatized Weng’an Biota of the Doushantuo Formation of South China.
 Tectonically-mediated basinal topography associated with foreland development was a necessary condition for phosphogenesis along the Tuva-Mongolia-Zavkhan margin, with different styles of phosphate mineralization associated with sediment starvation and migrating redox boundaries across the margin.
-The apparent Ediacaran-Cambrian increase in preserved phosphorite deposits was not an event associated with an increase in nutrient delivery to the oceans, but rather represents the opening of a taphonomic window in which increasing redox potential favored phosphate accumulation in marginal marine environments.
+The apparent Ediacaran-Cambrian increase in preserved phosphorite deposits was not an event associated with an increase in nutrient delivery to the oceans, but rather represents the opening of a taphonomic window in which increasing redox potential enabled increased authigenic phosphate accumulation in marginal marine environments.

 1. INTRODUCTION